OCA/website/website_snippet_contact_form/README.rst

 This module was written to extend the functionality of contact form to embed it in a snippet and allow you to put it in any page you want.
+You can chooice if upload or not any file.
+This snippet catchs validations errors from server, if any server error occours the user is informed in a new page, but he can go back.

 Usage
 =====